How to Do a Soil Test via a Third Party

 Why Do a Soil Test?

-There are many reasons to do a soil test on your lawn.
+There are many reasons why conducting a soil test is an important facet of lawn care.
 First, it is the best indicator of how your plants are growing.
 Without knowing what quality level your soil is at, you may not know exactly what’s causing your grass to wither or flourish.

 A soil test may also indicate other nutrients your lawn may need.
 For example, nitrogen, phosphorus, and potassium are all necessary elements that can be depleted through soil erosion or inconsistent watering.